benjay10/DockerCuick/README.md

 * `--`: all following arguments are directly forwarded to `docker compose`, no further processing is done.
 * `?`: search through services for the given patterns.
-* `$`: only prints the full command to the command line and does not execute anything via `docker compose`.
+* `$`: followed by a subcommand and service patterns like a normal operation, only prints the full command to the command line and does not execute anything via `docker compose`.

 ### Supported subcommands